Does your child love knights or the medieval time period? Learn how to make a DIY Knight’s Helmet in this easy kids craft for their next dress up day.

-The girls have play swords from Disneyland and Legoland, so all they needed was a helmet to get in on some knightly action themselves.
+My daughters have always loved playing dress up.
+The girls have play swords from Disneyland and Legoland, so all they needed was a helmet to get in on some knightly action.

 So we gathered up the supplies we’d need and set to work.
 I’m really pleased with how well our Knight’s Helmet craft turned out!
 They had a ton of fun playing knights in the front yard when we were done!

-If you have a child that is really into knights, the Medieval time period or the show My Knight and Me, give our fun craft a try!
+If you have a child that is really into knights or the Medieval time period, give our fun craft a try!

 - Lightweight ice bucket or other plastic bucket (I got them at a dollar store, but these look similar)